Watering Dahlias with Drip Irrigation vs. Overhead Sprinklers in a Drought

-Drought is a phenomenon occurring actually quite often throughout the world and across the United States, and the worsening effects are caused by climate change.
+Drought is a phenomenon that now occurs more often than ever throughout the world and across the United States, and the worsening effects are caused by climate change.
 In our Great Lakes Region, we are geographically blessed and surrounded by large bodies of water.
 Because of this, we tend to experience drought at a much lesser rate than other regions.
 Drought does occur though, and as the effects of climate change become more extreme, so will drought conditions.
-As farmers, it is important we take this information seriously and start formulating climate change mitigation strategies on our farms, but thatβs a topic for another post.
+As farmers, it is important we take this information seriously and start formulating climate change mitigation strategies on our farms, but that’s a topic for another post.

 Related: This is Why We Grow a No-Till Flower Farm

-So in 2022, a drought year for our normally average rainfall region, I decided to skip drip irrigation on the dahlia patch.
+So in 2022, a drought year for our normally average rainfall region, was of course the year I decided to skip drip irrigation on the dahlia patch.

 There are some flower farmers on Instagram who claim that irrigating dahlias is not necessary and you can grow a perfectly productive, healthy field of dahlias with no added water through the whole season.
-This is a load of BULL.
-It is basic knowledge that dahlias require a lot of consistent water to grow into healthy, robust plants.
-Let it be known that I was not taking this bad advice, I was simply too busy and had too much going on to bother irrigating the dahlias, all the while knowing that I should have.
+This is a load of bull.
+It is basic knowledge that dahlias require a lot of consistent water to grow into healthy, robust plants (average 1” of water per week).
+Let it be known that when I didn’t irrigate my dahlias, I was not intentionally taking this bad advice, I was just too busy and had bad time management, all the while knowing that I should have irrigated the dahlias.

 Related: Will Deer Eat Your Field of Dahlias?

-The first month of zero irrigation went fine.
-Typically we donβt water the dahlias until green growth appears out of the ground, which takes anywhere from two to four weeks anyway.
+The first month of zero irrigation in our dahlia patch went fine.
+Typically we don’t water the dahlias until green growth appears out of the ground, which takes anywhere from two to four weeks anyway.
 The month of June went by, it rained a few times, and we were doing well.

 Then July came around and we went well over a month without rain.
 It also hardly rained the entire month of August.
 This was during the period of growth when the dahlias were beefing up their green base and really, really needed water for proper growth and bud production.
 Out of desperation, I hooked up a hose to our newly-installed water line and spent hours (HOURS, DAYS) hand watering 900+ dahlia plants.